hughbien/assertive/README.md

     % a.out math_test.c
     ....

     OK (4 tests)

-Use the `-t` or `--tests` options to get a list of available tests:
+Use the `-l` or `--list` options to get a list of available tests/suites:

-    % a.out -t
+    % a.out -l
+    math_test.c
     test_addition
     test_addition_dbl
     test_str